St. Paul's Statistics Introduction: Chapter 2

 Effect of Changing Mean & Standard Deviation of a Gauss PDF

-The Gaussian Distribution has a family of PDF curves, each being defined by its value of mean and standard deviation.
+The Gaussian Distribution has a family of PDF curves, each being defined by its mean and standard deviation.
 The figure above (Ch 2 Figure 3) provides the student with a clear illustration of how the PDF changes as the mean increases.
 Basically, the Gauss PDF shifts off to the right so its center aligns with larger and larger values of the mean.
-This concept proves very useful because on Tueday our bolt factory may be making 36 KSI strength foundation bolts; but, on Friday we may be making high strength 150 KSI aircraft bolts.
+If the mean value is increased, the entire PDF slides to the right and all the bolts have higher strengths.
+This concept proves very useful because on Tuesday our bolt factory may be making 36 KSI strength foundation bolts; but, on Friday we may be making high strength 150 KSI aircraft bolts.
 We can use the Gauss PDF model for both by simply adjusting the value of the mean!

 The Gaussian Distribution has a second parameter- the "so called" standard deviation (σ) which we will study in Chapter 4.
 Looking at the lower part of Ch 2 Figure 3, we can see the effect of varying the Standard Deviation.
 The lower left graph has a standard deviation of 2.5, and is narrow.
 The total area under the curve is still 100%, but all the area is fairly close to the central mean (μ) value.
 In practice, this means that when such bolts are sent to build foundations, the strength values of all will be pretty close to the mean value (because all the PDF area is close to the mean value).